Mostafaa-Elkhouly/Devops-Day2/README.md

 - git checkout <branch-name>
 - git stash apply --> To apply the stashed changes back to my working directory after switching to the new branch.

-# To Checkout Another Branch Without Commit Changes
-- git status
-- git stash
-- git checkout <branch-name>
-- git stash apply --> To apply the stashed changes back to my working directory after switching to the new branch.